klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

 AMD's rendering GPUs use the RDNA architecture of which the first iteration launched in 2019 and the third iteration was launched by the end of 2022, while the compute GPUs use the CDNA architecture which is a descendant of the VEGA architecture with a relatively different structure of the compute units.
-The CDNA GPUs also lack the ray tracing units of RDNA2/3, and the texture units and raster engine that are needed in rendering GPUs.
+The CDNA GPUs also lack the ray tracing units of RDNA 2 and later, and the texture units and raster engine that are needed in rendering GPUs.
 AMD has announced it is working on a more unified architecture again, UDNA, but expect specialised variants for different workloads.
+We may see that architecture in 2026.

 Intel has its Xe architecture, with different variants for integrated graphics, discrete rendering cards, and compute.
-The latter is the Data Center GPU MAX (code-named Ponte Vecchio) used in the USA supercomputer Aurora.
+The latter is the Data Center GPU MAX (code-named Ponte Vecchio) used in the USA supercomputer Aurora, though that one has not been widely deployed ans looks increasingly like a dead end.

 It is to be expected that compute and render GPUs will only diverge more over time as it is increasingly impossible to build hardware that does both well and is still cost-effective for a large enough market.